How Much Can I Charge For Late Fees In Canada?

 Please note that the information found in this blog serves to inform but does not constitute legal advice.
 For information specific to your industry, we recommend contacting a legal professional.

-Yes, businesses in Canada can charge late fees on overdue invoices either as a fixed penalty fee or by adding interest at the average bank rate plus 3%.
+Yes, businesses in Canada can charge late fees on overdue invoices either as a fixed penalty fee or by adding interest at a reasonable level.
 As the business charging a late fee, the onus is on you to ensure that the amount is “reasonable”.

 In short, late payment fees should not be exploitative and should simply provide an added encouragement for clients to pay on time.
 We’ll cover this in more detail shortly.